Nivalyx/osu-wiki/wiki/Tournaments/CH/CHM_1/en.md

 ## Organisation

-Coffee Hispanic: Mocha was run by various osu! community members, in which many of whom are predominantly hailing from Spanish-speaking countries.
+Coffee Hispanic: Mocha was run by various osu! community members, in which many of whom are hailing from Spanish-speaking countries.

 | Position | Member(s) |
 | :-- | :-- |